nodeshift/nodeshift/README.md

 ## Prerequisites

-* Node.js - version 8.x or greater
+* Node.js - version 10.x or greater

 ## Install

 To install globally: `npm install -g nodeshift`

+Use with npx: `npx nodeshift`

 or to use in an npm script